cue-labs/cue-by-example/001_github_actions_importing_workflows/README.md

 |   :exclamation: WARNING :exclamation:   |
 |:--------------------------------------- |
-| If you *don't* see the usage explanation for the `regenerate` workflow command (or if you receive an error message) then your workflow command isn't set up as CUE requires.
-Double check the contents of the `ci_tool.cue` file and the modifications you made to it, as well as its location in the repository.
+| If you *don't* see the usage explanation for the `regenerate` workflow command (or if you receive an error message) then **either** your workflow command isn't set up as CUE requires, **or** you're running CUE `v0.9.x` or `v0.10.0` (which didn't support this specific `cue` invocation).
+Either [upgrade your `cue` command](https://cuelang.org/dl) to `v0.11.0-alpha.2` or later, or if the problem still strikes then double check the contents of the `ci_tool.cue` file and the modifications you made to it, as well as its location in the repository.
 Ensure the filename is *exactly* `ci_tool.cue`.
-Make sure you've followed all the steps in this guide, and that you invoked the `cue help` command from the root of the repository.
+Make sure you've followed all the steps in this guide, and that you invoked the `cue help` command from the repository's root directory.

 #### :arrow_right: Regenerate the YAML workflow files